kimruddock/pawelgrzybek.github.io/_drafts/2017-03-31-top-picks-2017-march.md

 [https://facebookincubator.github.io/react-vr/](https://facebookincubator.github.io/react-vr/)

 Yes it os official.
 It is everywhere now — VR.
-Facebook just released React version just to build virtual-relity experiences in blink of an eye.
+Facebook just released React version just to build virtual-reality experiences in blink of an eye.
 It is crazy what happened this month for React community.
 As a big A-Frame fan I'm tempted to try new product by Mark's Zuckenberg's team now as I'm massive React lover.
 Can;t wait to see some applications in the wild that are using React VR (I'm sure there will be plenty of them).

  - - -